Skip to main content

 On Clicking the above link you will be redirected to Keil Website Download section.

-downloading keil uvision ide for 8051/8052 architecture
+How to download keil uvision ide for embedded software development targeting 8051/8052 architecture

 Please click on the C51 icon to download 8051 development tools .

+You will then be asked to fill out a form.
 After you have successfully completed filling the form ,you can download Keil C51 tools as shown below.

-keil c51 tools for 8051 tutorial
+how to download keil c51 tools for 8051

 Creating a 8051/8052 Project using Keil uvision IDE